-Aphrodisiac for woman, Are they effective in women?
+Aphrodisiac for woman, Are they effective in women, ladies?

 Most herbal aphrodisiacs work for a woman as well as a man, including muira puama, tongkat ali, tribulus terrestris extract, maca, and horny goat weed.
 Mucuna pruriens and LJ100 are other herbal aphrodisiacs for a woman.